lawrencela/LFG2022-computational-grammar/README.md

 Author: Chit Fung LAM (Lawrence)

-This project contains LFG grammar fragments developed in the Lexical-Functional Grammar formalism.
+This project contains grammar fragments developed in the Lexical-Functional Grammar (LFG) formalism.
 They are implemented in the Xerox Linguistic Environment (XLE) to computationally model syntactic analyses of linguistic phenomena in Mandarin Chinese.
 See https://ling.sprachwiss.uni-konstanz.de/pages/xle/ for more information about grammar engineering via XLE, including how to download and use XLE.

 LFG/XLE Grammar for Chinese Aspect under Control and Inner Topicalisation
 -------------------------------------------------------------------------